Dan Goldman: Political positions

-Abortions
+Democracy

+Goldman accused the President Donald Trump of "inflammatory rhetoric", and stated that Trump is "destructive to democracy" and "has to be eliminated”.
+After Goldman's inflammatory call for the elimination of Trump caused a backlash from conservatives, he clarified that the word "eliminate" was a wrong term to describe what Goldman wants to be done to Trump: "“Yesterday on TV, I mistakenly used the wrong word to express the importance for America that Donald Trump doesn’t become President again”.

+Mexico–United States Border Security

+Goldman conceded that perhaps a border wall could be marginally helpful, even if it was not particularly effective in April 2025 saying, "Would it be better if we had a border wall to keep the border safe?
+Probably, But is it really the most effective use of $46 billion?
+Of course not." in response to funding for the Mexico–United States border wall at Homeland megabill markup.

+Abortion

-Goldman has said he believes abortion is a healthcare decision that "should be made between an individual and their doctor."
-He drew significant backlash and criticism when he revealed support for abortion restrictions and said he would not object to a state law barring abortion after a fetus is considered viable.
-He later said that his personal views on abortion are secondary to the right of a woman to choose.
+Goldman has said he believes abortion is a health-care decision that "should be made between an individual and their doctor".
+He drew significant backlash and criticism when he revealed support for abortion restrictions, and said he would not object to a state law barring abortion after a fetus is considered viable.
+He clarified in the same interview that his personal views on abortion are secondary to the right of a woman to choose.

+In June 2023, Goldman and Congresswoman Judy Chu led more than 50 lawmakers in pressing Walmart, Costco, Kroger, and other major American pharmacies to sell the abortion pill, mifepristone.
+In July, Goldman called the Dobbs decision "one of the very worst opinions that the Supreme Court has ever issued on both a legal and factual basis".

 Economic issues

 Goldman supports increasing the national minimum wage, universal child care, and paid family leave.
-He supports promoting business development and requiring corporations to pay their fair share to "increase opportunity for all Americans."
+He supports promoting business development, and requiring corporations to pay their fair share to "increase opportunity for all Americans".

+Goldman was one of the 46 Democrats who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

 Environment

-Goldman supports the principles and goals of a Green New Deal to transition to clean energy and has called climate change an "existential threat".
+Goldman said in his 2022 campaign that he supports the principles and goals of a Green New Deal to transition to clean energy and has called climate change an "existential threat".
 He supports public–private partnerships to incentivize private companies to invest in renewable energy.

 Foreign policy

-Goldman supports Israel's continued security and prosperity, as well as a two-state solution that enables the peaceful coexistence of an independent Palestine and Israel.
-He opposes the Israeli occupation of the West Bank.
-He opposes the Boycott, Divestment and Sanctions movement, calling it a "thinly-veiled demonstration of antisemitism."